apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple reportedly planning major iPad Pro upgrade**
+**Who was Dmitry Utkin, a key Wagner mercenary who died alongside Prigozhin?**

-You can read more about it [here](https://www.cnbc.com/2023/08/28/apple-ipad-pro-major-upgrade-reportedly-coming-next-year.html).
+You can read more about it [here](https://www.aljazeera.com/news/2023/8/28/who-was-dmitry-utkin-a-key-wagner-mercenary-who-died-alongside-prigozhin).

 ## Requirements
 - Python 3.8